Awesome-Tofu/google-reverse-api/README.md

-# Puppeteer Image Scraper
+# Google Reverse API

-A simple Express API using Puppeteer to scrape text from a specified image URL and provide related information.
+A simple Express API using Puppeteer to scrape text from a specified image URL and provide related information using Google.

 ## Table of Contents